Brass Tacks

 Nathan Wilson Ball

-Inspired by Christian iconography, Nathan Ball’s compositions place an emphasis on the music’s ability to propose emotional narratives by layering and/or juxtaposing simple musical ideas, or “sonic icons.”
-This approach to composition — praised by the Boston Globe as “adroit and expressively efficient” — stresses the relationship between disparate musical ideas, which the audience is invited to reconcile of their own accord.
-And while the narrative journeys of Ball’s compositions can thus be as varied as humanity itself, the subject of each work points only to one: the salvation of humanity.
+Inspired by Christian iconography, Nathan’s compositions emphasize music’s ability to propose emotional narratives by layering and/or juxtaposing simple musical ideas, or “sonic icons.“ This approach to composition—praised by the Boston Globe as “adroit and expressively efficient”—stresses the relationship between disparate musical ideas, which the audience is invited to reconcile of their own accord.
+And while the narrative journeys of Nathan’s compositions can thus be as varied as humanity itself, the subject of each work points only to One: the salvation of humanity.

 Janice Macaulay